influxdata/telegraf/plugins/inputs/dpdk/README.md

   # socket_path = "/var/run/dpdk/rte/dpdk_telemetry.v2"

   ## Duration that defines how long the connected socket client will wait for a response before terminating connection.
   ## This includes both writing to and reading from socket.
+Since it's local socket access
+  ## to a fast packet processing application, the timeout should be sufficient for most users.
   ## Setting the value to 0 disables the timeout (not recommended)
   # socket_access_timeout = "200ms"

   ## Enables telemetry data collection for selected device types.
   ## Adding "ethdev" enables collection of telemetry from DPDK NICs (stats, xstats, link_status).
   ## Adding "rawdev" enables collection of telemetry from DPDK Raw Devices (xstats).
-  device_types = ["ethdev", "rawdev"]
+  # device_types = ["ethdev"]

   ## List of custom, application-specific telemetry commands to query
+  ## The list of available commands depend on the application deployed.
+Applications can register their own commands
+  ##   via telemetry library API http://doc.dpdk.org/guides/prog_guide/telemetry_lib.html#registering-commands
   ## For e.g. L3 Forwarding with Power Management Sample Application this could be:
   ##   additional_commands = ["/l3fwd-power/stats"]
   # additional_commands = []